Akshat4112/Disease-and-Gene-Entity-Recognition/README.md

-**Interpreting Bidirectional-LSTM-CRF model for Diseases' Entities Recognition**
+**Interpreting Bidirectional-LSTM-CRF model for Disease Entities Recognition**
 ================

-The project was developed by Akshat Gupta and Silvia Cunico with the help of Prof. Roman Klinger, from the University of Stuttgart.
+The project was developed by Akshat Gupta and Silvia Cunico undet the guidance of Prof. Roman Klinger, from the University of Stuttgart.
-The program has 4 main purposes:
+The program has 2 main purposes:
-- Recognizing disease entities in text documents and labeling them according to the BIO tags
+- Recognizing disease entities in text documents and labeling them according to the BIO labels.
-- Evaluating pre-trained models with test dataset
-- Training new models with given corpora that follow the NCBI format
-- Interpreting the model's predictions with the LIME and GALE approximation techniques
+- Interpreting the model's predictions with the LIME and GALE approximation techniques to explain LSTM CRF model.

 ----------

 Contacts
 ------------

-If you have any questions or problems, please e-mail **akshat.gupta , silvia.cunico {@ims.uni-stuttgart.de}**
+If you have any questions or problems, please e-mail **st180429@stud.uni-stuttgart.de , st179785@stud.uni-stuttgart.de**

 Installation
 ---------------